 PARKING REQUIREMENTS

-XX104.1 On-site parking.When provided, on-site parking shall comply with this section.
+XX104.1 On-site parking.
+Where provided, on-site parking shall comply with this section.

 XX104.1.1 Electrical vehicle charging infrastructure.
 EV charging infrastructure shall be provided in accordance with Section 429 of the International Building Code for Group R occupancies.